DiegoFleitas/dotfiles/README.md

 ## Trying them out

+Remember to put your own info at gitconfig file!

 You can simply set up GitHub CodeSpaces to pick up dotfiles [here](https://github.com/settings/codespaces) or create a new Ubuntu WSL2, install & clean up after
 ex: